ucscXena/schema/readme.md

 	})
 );

-// The same circle, as a variant. var circleV = d('circle', 'A circle, with color',
+// The same circle, as a tuple. var circleV = d('circle', 'A circle, with color',
 	S([
 		r('x', number()),